DominikDziedzic/PilotStudyPartitioning/README.md

 # $ training : Factor w/ 2 levels "0","1": 2 2 1 1 1 2 1 1 1 2 ...
 # $ final    : int  0 0 0 0 0 1 0 0 0 0 ...
 ```
-The dataset consists of two IVs (i.e., "condition" and "training") and the DV ("final" answers).
+The dataset consists of two IVs (i.e., `condition` and `training`) and the DV (`final` answers).
 The length of the dataset is 45.
 Assignment to conditions was random, with 15 participants in the control condition, 13 in the unprimed condition, and 17 in the primed.
 Definitions of the conditions are as follow:
 - In **the primed condition**, the participant reads a scenario, and then answers a question: _When David uses the expression “That”, is he talking about: (A) The picture of Rudolf Carnap?
 (B) The picture of Elvis Presley?_ Next, the training begins.
 The training is primed in this condition, i.e., the questionnaire tracks the initial answers and displays the reasons _for_ the initial answers.
 During training, the participant categorizes the provided reasons as the reasons for an answer and receives feedback.
 The training phase is followed by the transfer phase, in which a random counter-reason is displayed to encourage the reorganization of acquired knowledge.
 This condition concludes with the final answers to the scenario, again: _When David uses the expression “That”, is he talking about: (A) The picture of Rudolf Carnap?
 (B) The picture of Elvis Presley?_
 - In **the unprimed condition**, the questionnaire first displays a scenario, but instead of displaying a question, the training phase follows immediately after.
 Participants in this condition are randomly assigned to one of the possible answers to the scenario and are trained on the subsequent reasons _for_ that answer.
 The training phase is followed by the transfer phase (defined as above).
 The unprimed condition concludes with the final answer to the scenario.
 - In **the control condition**, the questionnaire first displays a scenario, and then the training phase begins.
 There is no transfer phase in this condition: The training phase is followed by the final answer to the scenario.